valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/defining-the-view-model.md

 A view-model is a data class that implements the `ViewModel` interface.
 The interface has a single method `update()` that is used to update the view-model based on the data that is passed to it.

+The `update()` method is triggered when the update endpoint is called.

 ```kotlin
 data class TestViewModel(
     val firstName: String,